iamsellek/alfred_git/README.md

 Helps you handle multiple git repos more quickly and easily.

 ## Longer Description
 Guys.
 We live in 2016.
+When Marty visited the future, he now visited *last year.* Cars, guys.
 Cars are out there driving *themselves*.
 We are *half a century* removed from sending a man to another celestial body and without even blowing him up in the process.
 Why on Earth (heh), then, do I need to cd into every single repo I'm working with on a project and type individual git commands